|

 P. Barenbaum and E. Bonelli.

-Reductions in Higher-Order Rewriting and Their Equivalence
+Rewriting and Their Equivalence

 In Proceedings of CSL 2023, at LIPIcs 252:8, 2023.